 Dust your walls from the top down. you can do this by using a vacuum cleaner, microfiber cloth, or a broom… yes, a broom.
 Brooms are great for getting near the top moulding and for removing cobwebs.
 Another trick is to use an unused paintbrush to dust around chair rails and wall corners.
 If your walls have never been dusted, or are just very dusty, use the brush attachment of your vacuum

-Cleaning Solution for walls with LATEX Paint vs OIL BASED Paint
+LATEX Paint vs OIL BASED Paint

 Cleaning LATEX Painted Walls: